Your DMARC policy is defined in a line of text values, called a DMARC record. The record defines:

 |reject||Messages that aren’t authenticated with DMARC by the receiving server are rejected, and never delivered to the recipient.
 The receiving server usually sends a bounce message to the sender.||

-We recommend reject as the eventual, permanent option for all DMARC policies.
+We recommend rejecting as the eventual, permanent option for all DMARC policies.

 You continue to get DMARC reports with this option.

-Update your policy to this option when you see in DMARC reports that all valid messages are authenticated and delivered normally.
+Update your policy to this option when DMARC reports show that valid messages are authenticated and delivered normally.
 Rejecting unauthenticated messages helps protect recipients from spam, spoofing, and phishing.

 DMARC passes or fails a message based on how closely the message’s From: header matches the sending domain specified by either SPF or DKIM.
 This is called alignment.